Designing networks

 return min([self.get_weight(agent1), self.get_weight(agent2)])

-Bringing together different agents
+Bringing together different actors

 The quick way: bridge()

 Let’s define a location PupilsAndTeachers that connects teachers and pupils.
-Since pupils and teachers differ in their agent.status attribute, we can use this attribute to bring them together.
+Since pupils and teachers differ in their actor.status attribute, we can use this attribute to bring them together.
 To make it clearer, we first create only one location by setting n_locations to 1:

 [37]: